 4) Protect yourself and get alerted if a criminal were to open up an account in your name by investing in identity theft protection services.

-Identity Guard, 1 million dollars to cover losses and legal fees white glove fraud resolution team where a US-based case manager
+One of the best parts of using my #1 pick, Identity Guard, includes identity theft insurance of up to 1 million dollars to cover losses and legal fees and a white glove fraud resolution team where a US-based case manager helps you recover any losses.

 What if I still want to carry my physical cards with me?